 Most apps support Emoji characters at this point, though you may notice some third-party applications will not recognize Emoji characters though this is increasingly rare in OS X.

 The video below demonstrates how to access and type Emoji on a Mac with OS X Yosemite where the menu item is labeled as “Emoji & Symbols”, it’s quite easy as you can see.
 The app here is TextEdit but you can type these in Chrome, Safari, Messages, Mail, and just about every other Mac app out there:

 The Emoji character panel may look slightly different in the variety of versions of OS X, but they all have the same basic character support of several hundred emoji.
 Newer versions of OS X (and iOS) have added even more Emoji icons, with skin tone variations and much more, bringing the total number into many hundreds of emoji options.
 Most have Unicode support too, which is great for cross-platform compatibility.

 If the app doesn’t support Emoji display, nothing will be shown, and similarly if an emoji icon is sent to a user who doesn’t have a Mac or iOS device that supports emoji, nothing will be shown for them either, at best it will be a boring old square box instead of the color icon.
 Keep that in mind if you’re sending messages or posting the emoticons to the web, since a lot of other people using older Macs and Windows machines won’t be able to see them the same way as you do.

-Outside of the Mac and onto the mobile side of things, Emoji is included from iOS 5 onward for everyone too, meaning any iPhone, iPad, or iPod touch will be able to see and send the icons the same.
+Outside of the Mac and onto the mobile side of things, you can enable the iPhone Emoji keyboard (or iPad too) as long as the version of iOS is somewhat new, more modern versions of more emoji icons available, but as long as it’s from iOS 5 onward, it’ll be there for everyone too, meaning any iPhone, iPad, or iPod touch will be able to see and send the icons the same.